Planetbiru/MagicObject/manual/includes/_simple-object.md

 As with the `set` method, users can use the `push` method in two ways:

 1. using a subfix in the form of a property name written in camelcase style with one parameter, namely the value of the element to be added.
-2. using two parameters, namely the property name written in camelcase style and the value of the element to be added
+2. using two parameters, namely the property name written in camelcase style and the value of the element to be added.

 ```
 <?php